Storm Darragh

-Storm Darragh (known as Storm Xaveria in Germany) was a powerful extratropical cyclone which severely impacted Ireland and the United Kingdom in December 2024.
-The fourth named (using the western group naming list) storm of the 2024–25 European windstorm season, Darragh was named by the UK Met Office on 5 December 2024.
+Storm Darragh (known as Storm Xaveria in Germany) was an extratropical cyclone which severely impacted Ireland and the United Kingdom in December 2024.
+The fourth named storm of the 2024–25 European windstorm season, Darragh was named by the UK Met Office on 5 December 2024.

 Impact

 Belgium

 The Royal Meteorological Institute (KMI) issued a yellow wind warning covering West Flanders from 10 a.m. on 7 December to 11 a.m. the following day.
 The storm reportedly caused gusts of 85 km/h in the province.

 France

 Météo-France issued amber wind alerts for nine departments from 6 a.m. to 6 p.m. on 7 December, warning of "sometimes violent gusts of wind, particularly on coastlines exposed to west to northwest winds".
 SNCF suspended all rail services on Normandy's 'Nomad' from 7–8 December, as well as some services in Brittany, Pays de la Loire and Nouvelle-Aquitaine.

 On 7 December, a gust of 159 km/h was recorded at 7 p.m. near Carteret in Normandy.
 Enedis reported that 13,000 customers were without power in Brittany.
 Traffic was prohibited from crossing the Brotonne, Grand Canal du Havre, Normandy and Tancarville bridges and due to high winds.
 A 60-year-old man was injured near Arras when a tree fell on his car.

 On 8 December, the body of a 66-year-old man, who had been reported missing earlier that day, was found in a river near Mesnil-Mauger; the incident is believed to be flood-related.
 In Brittany and Normandy, Enedis reported that over 50,000 homes were still without power.
 The unloaded 120-metre barge AMT Challenger, without crew, ran aground on a beach at Sotteville-sur-Mer; it had broken free from its tug while sheltering near the Isle of Wight on 6 December, and been drifting in the English Channel in British and then French waters for two days, defying all attempts to reconnect.
 In Coquelles, a man was injured after a tree fell on his car and the roof of a nursing home was blown off.